Tissue (cloth)

-Tissue is a thin, transparent, and lightweight material.
+Tissue is a thin, transparent, and lightweight fabric.
 Tissue fabric is a suitable material for designing various types of garments, including saris.
 Tissue is characterized by the use of metallic yarns for decorative purposes.
 The tissue sari is composed of silk threads in the warp and zari in the weft.

 Etymology

 The word tissue has its origins in the French language, specifically from the term tissu, which means fabric.

 Characteristics and types

 The term tissue is used to denote a type of fabrics that are characterized by their delicate, lightweight, and transparent nature.
 Tissue gingham is a type of plain-weave fabric that is lightweight and is characterized by its yarn-dyed construction.
 Tissue fabric may be woven, knitted, or even nonwoven, and features a film-like layer.

 Tissue faille is a type of lightweight dress material, which is produced using an acetate warp and rayon in the weft.
 At one point, it was also recognized as a trademark material and commonly used for blouses.

 The tissue figured cloths belong to the class of intricately patterned muslins that are produced using the jacquard weaving technique.
 These textiles are created using fine threads for the base material, while the designs are formed through the use of thicker filling yarns.
 Tissue taffeta can be described as a taffeta textile that is both delicate and lightweight, featuring a sheer quality.
 The fabric known as silver or gold tissue can be characterized as a type of metal cloth, woven from fine threads of silver or gold, and possessing a transparent and gauzy texture.
 Tissue matalassé was a type of Tissue fabric introduced in 1839, characterized by a surface of small squares resembling quilting.
 This fabric was commonly used for making overcoats for men.